How to watch the Opening Ceremony for the 2022 Winter Olympics

-The Winter Olympics are right around the corner and NBC Sports has you covered with all you need to know about the Opening Ceremony including the start time, date, live stream, TV schedule, channel, how to watch and more.
+The Winter Olympics are finally here and NBC Sports has you covered with all you need to know about the Opening Ceremony including the start time, date, live stream, TV schedule, channel, how to watch and more.

 When is the 2022 Winter Olympics Opening Ceremony?